jetbrains-academy/data-visualization-course/2_1_bar_and_pie_charts_seaborn/1_theory/6_catplot_estimator/task.md

 ## Task

-1. Change the estimator to `median` and remove the error bar.
+1. Set the estimator to `median` and remove the error bar.
 2. Sort the platforms using the hidden `get_sorted_platforms` function.

    If you prefer, you can sort the platforms manually.
 Please refer to the corresponding hint below.